Light pen: History

-The first light pen, at this time still called "light gun", was created around 1951–1955 as part of the Whirlwind I project at MIT, where it was used to select discrete symbols on the screen, and later at the SAGE project, where it was used for tactical real-time-control of a radar-networked airspace.
+The first light pen, at this time still called a "light gun", was created around 1951–1955 as part of the Whirlwind I project at MIT, where it was used to select discrete symbols on the screen.
+Light pens were a component of the SAGE system, assisting in tactical real-time-control of radar-networked airspace.

 One of the first more widely deployed uses was in the Situation Display consoles of the AN/FSQ-7 for military airspace surveillance.
 This is not very surprising, given its relationship with the Whirlwind projects.
 See Semi-Automatic Ground Environment for more details.

-During the 1960s, light pens were common on graphics terminals such as the IBM 2250 and were also available for the IBM 3270 text-only terminal.
+During the 1960s, light pens were common on graphics terminals such as the IBM 2250, and were also available for the IBM 3270 text-only terminal.

-The first nonlinear editor, the CMX 600 was controlled by a light pen, where operator clicked symbols superimposed on edited footage.
+The first nonlinear video editor, the CMX 600, was controlled by a light pen.
+The system came with two black and white monitors, where the light pen was used to interact with text superimposed over the preview video on the right monitor.

+Photo of a "Warp Speed" light pen interacting with a graphics program running on a Tandy 1000 computer.

-Light pen usage was expanded in the early 1980s to music workstations such as the Fairlight CMI and personal computers such as the BBC Micro and Holborn 9100.
+Light pen usage was expanded in the early 1980s to music workstations, such as the Fairlight CMI, and personal computers such as the BBC Micro and Holborn 9100.
 IBM PC-compatible MDA (only early versions), CGA, HGC (including HGC+ and InColor) and some EGA graphics cards also featured a connector compatible with a light pen, as did early Tandy 1000 computers, the Thomson MO5 computer family, the Amiga, Atari 8-bit, Commodore 8-bit, some MSX computers and Amstrad PCW home computers.
 For the MSX computers, Sanyo produced a light pen interface cartridge.

-Because the user was required to hold their arm in front of the screen for long periods of time (potentially causing "gorilla arm") or to use a desk that tilts the monitor, the light pen fell out of use as a general-purpose input device.
-Light pen was also perceived as working well only on displays with low persistence, which tend to flicker.
+Because the user was required to hold their arm in front of the screen for long periods of time (potentially causing "gorilla arm"), or to use a desk that tilts the monitor, the light pen fell out of use as a general-purpose input device.
+The light pen was also perceived as working well only on displays with low persistence, which tend to flicker.